This work can be formatted several ways and is offered to organizations, institutions, and individuals as:

 - Story Circle: Learning about privilege and race through personal narratives

 - From Ally to Accomplice: The work of deconstructing the Ally Industrial Complex

 - Equitable relationships through a decolonized lens; moving toward a liberatory approach to reproductive justice

-We will look at the process of un-doing racism by learning and unpacking allyship, privilege, and systems like the ally and non-profit industrial complex.
+We will look at the process of examining the construct of whiteness by learning and unpacking allyship, privilege, and systems like the ally and non-profit industrial complex.
 We will address ways in which individuals, communities, and policy makers are complicit in sustaining substandard outcomes by not recognizing or considering the historical legacy of systemic racism– a reality that exists in the United States as pervasively as it continues to exist internationally.
 Together, we will go deeper in exploring the obstacles, as well as, the methods that advance a human rights and anti-racist framework for all individuals and communities.